BechirZalila/test_hello_gemini/README.md

+This project (except for the initial commit) was created and modified using the Gemini CLI, including the creation of the GitHub repository and all subsequent pushes.

 # Hello Project

 This project is a simple "Hello, World!" program that demonstrates how to build a C project using two different build systems: Autotools and CMake.